Fire and Ice (video game)

 Fire and Ice: The Daring Adventures of Cool Coyote is a platform game created by Graftgold for the Amiga and the Atari ST, released in 1992 by Renegade.

 Master System and Game Gear versions were developed by Graftgold for Virgin Games.
 The CD32 version was enhanced to include detailed background scenery, 256 on-screen colors and several layers of parallax scrolling.

 Gameplay

 The player takes control of "Cool Coyote".
 The goal of each level is to find the exit door and unlock it.
 To do so, a key is required, which consists of several pieces.
-Monsters will drop pieces of the key when killed, which requires the player to find and kill the monsters in the level.
-Attacking a monster works by shooting projectiles at it - this causes no damage though, but only will freeze it for a short time after having received enough hits.
-The player then has to touch the frozen monster while it is frozen to kill it.
+Monsters have pieces of the key in their possession, which means the player must find and kill them in order to gather all the pieces.
+Attacking a monster works by shooting projectiles at it.
+This causes no damage though and instead freezes it for a short time after receiving enough hits.
+The player then has to touch the monster while it is frozen to kill it.